-2.2 Series of Articles and Eligibility
+Series of Articles And Eligibility

-A total of 64 articles were found involving the MeSH Terms.
-Initially, it was held the exclusion of existing titles and duplications in accordance with the interest described in this work.
+A total of 84 articles were found involving the MeSH Terms.
+Initially, it was held the exclusion existing title and duplications in accordance with the interest described this work.
 After this process, the summaries were evaluated and a new exclusion was held.
-A total of 35 articles were evaluated in full, and 26 were included and discussed in this study.
+A total of 45 articles were evaluated in full, and 30 were included and discussed in this study.
+Initially, the duplication of articles was excluded.
+After this process, the abstracts were evaluated and a new exclusion was performed, based on the elimination of articles with biases that could compromise the reliability of the results, according to the rules of the Cochrane instrument, as well as articles that presented low quality in their methodologies, according to the GRADE classification (Figure 1).